tlk/beoplay-macos-remote-gui/Configuration.md

 # Configuration

-The application preferences can be configured manually via the command line.
+The application can be configured via the command line and must be restarted to pick up configuration changes.

 Example:
 ```